+where $\equiv$ is \textit{Leibniz-equality} which is Definition \ref{def:falsity} below.
+Particularly, we can view the latter expression above as an operator

+Since $X$ is at most strictly positive in $\Phi_\I(X)$, it is monotone i.e., $P\subseteq Q\to \Phi_\I(P)\subseteq\Phi_\I(Q)$ (see Proposition \ref{prop:mon}), and $\I$ is a fixed-point of the monotone operator $\Phi_\I$.
+In practice we introduce inductive and coinductive predicates by supplying a list of clauses, though in light of the above, we will also adapt the very convenient notations:

-but we also write $\J\nueq\vec{K}[X/\J]$. \end{remark} The logic of TCF is minimal first-order predicate-logic extended with axioms for predicates. \begin{definition}[Derivations and Axioms] Derivations are defined according to the rules of natural deduction for minimal logic.
-For $\wedge$, $\vee$ and $\exists$ we use the following axioms.
+\end{rem} The logic of TCF is minimal first-order predicate-logic extended with axioms for predicates. \begin{defi}[Derivations and axioms] Derivations are defined according to the rules of natural deduction for minimal logic.
+For $\wedge$, $\vee$ and $\exists$ we use the following axioms:

-Predicates $\I\eqdef\mu_X(\Phi(X)\subseteq X)$ and $\J\eqdef\nu_Y(Y\subseteq\Psi(Y))$ are endowed with two axioms each namely,
+Predicates $\I\eqdef\mu_X(\Phi(X)\subseteq X)$ and $\J\eqdef\nu_Y(Y\subseteq\Psi(Y)$ are endowed with two axioms each, namely: